 The article argues that children latch onto tunes like “Baby Shark” because of their natural affinity for repetitive music, easy-to-understand lyrical themes, and a bit of subversion.
 It seems to me that this is generally true for adults too.

 Music is cultural.
-The same way Americans tend to reinforce the bias that pink is for girls and blue is for boys, the music kids listen to is based on the musical environment around them, and parents have a very strong impact on that.
+The same way Americans tend to reinforce the bias that pink is for girls and blue is for boys, the music kids listen to is based on the musical environment around them, and parents have a strong impact on that.

 From infancy, the lullabies we sang to them at bedtime included tunes like the South African turned American folk song “The Lion Sleeps Tonight,” The Beatles’ “Blackbird” and Bob Marley’s “Redemption Song.”
-I’ve also built a Spotify playlist called “ Love Songs, Lullabies, Laments “ that we sometimes use to help soothe them to sleep.
-It doesn’t contain any music that was intentionally made for kids.
+I’ve built a Spotify playlist called “ Love Songs, Lullabies, Laments “ that we sometimes use to help soothe them to sleep and It doesn’t contain any music that was intentionally made for kids.
 As the Times article points out, the themes in music that kids relate to are the same themes that are the components of most popular music.